 To address FFIEC recommendations, Prevalent:

 Even though not required by statute, FFIEC provides sound guidance to financial organizations facing a third-party risk management audit.
 Prevalent helps organizations address these recommendations with the framework to identify, measure, monitor, and mitigate the risks associated with outsourcing.
+Contact us today for a demo to see how.

 Next week’s blog examines the ISO Standards for Information Security.